 - Add in the onion and pepper and cook along with the ground sausage until the veggies are soft and the sausage is cooked.

-- Using the 8.75 inch pan or the Air Fryer pan, spray it with non-stick cooking spray.
+- Using the 8.75-inch pan or the Air Fryer pan, spray it with grapeseed oil spray or olive oil spray.

 - Place the ground sausage mixture on the bottom of the pan.